fsmosca/musketeer-chess/README.md

 3. C@d0  C@f9
 4. d4  Nf6/L
 ```
-#### Move comment
+#### Game comment

+##### Piece selection phase
 White selected a leopard in the first move, black replied by selecting a cannon.
 PS is now complete.
 Both sides have now a leopard and a cannon, [see image 1.1](#image-11-piece-selection-phase-is-completed).

+##### Gating preparation
 On the second move, leopards were dropped at drop areas for each player.
 Third move dropped the cannons.
 That also completes the GP.

+##### The playing area and gating move
 On move 4, white opens the game with d4, black replied with a gating move Nc3/L - moved the knight to square F6 and leopard enters at G8.
 See image 13.

 ##### Image 13: Black leopard enters the playing area by the gate move Nc3/L or g8f6l